arthur-debiasi/e-commerce-challenge/README.md

 Rename `.env.example` file, on root directory, to `.env`.

-You can choose to alter this environment if you fell the need to do it.
+*You can choose to alter this environment if you fell the need to do it.*

-After that, the server application can be started with:
+After that, the application can be started with:

 ```bash
 npm start